JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 ![](https://www.ibm.com/support/knowledgecenter/SSFKSJ_7.1.0/com.ibm.mq.doc/sy10660a.gif)
 ___
-### 2. What are request methods in HTTP?
+### HTTP
 HTTP denotes Hyper Text Transfer Protocal, port#80, responsible for web context.
+* What are **request methods** in HTTP?
     - **GET**- It is used to send data in url.
     - **HEAD**- It only transfers status line and header section as a request.
     - **POST**- It is used to send data to the server.
     - **PUT**- It is used to send entire updated data to the server.
     - **DELETE**- Delete method sends a request to the server to perform delete operation.
     - **CONNECT**- It is used to establish connection to the server.
     - **OPTIONS**- Option method describes communication options for target resource.
     - **TRACE**- It performs message loop-back test along the path to the target resource.

-### 3. What is status code in HTTP?
+* What is **status code** in HTTP?
-4xx Client Error/5xx Server Error
-- **500** internal server errors: Web server displays 500 internal server error, when processing fails due to some unanticipated incident on the server side.
+    - **500** internal server errors: when processing fails due to some unanticipated incident on the server side.
     - **505** HTTP Version NO Supported
     - **409** : When we use PUT request to create the same resource twice then server displays 409 code to the browser.
-- **405**Method not allowed: Web Server displays the HTTP 405 error message, when requested method is not allowed.
+    - **405**Method not allowed: when requested method is not allowed.
 Ex. if a resource allows get method, we cannot request post to get this resource.
-- **401**: This response code is generated when an unauthorized user request for secure resource on the web server.
+    - **401**: when an unauthorized user request for secure resource on the web server.
     - **403**: Forbidden Error. when a web server forbids you from accessing the page you’re trying to open in your browser.
     - **404** Not found: requested document not found on this server
-- **400** Bad Request: request msg nit understood by server
+    - **400** Bad Request: request msg not understood by server
     - **301** Moved Permanently: requested object moved, new location specified later in this msg(Location:)
     - **201** Created: This indicates that the request was successful.
 It is used to confirm success of a PUT or POST request.
     - **200** OK: It indicates that the request is successful.

-### 4. Common ports
-* HTTP – Port 80.
-* HTTPS – 443.
-* FTP – 21.
-* FTPS / SSH – 22.
-* POP3 – 110.
-* POP3 SSL – 995.
-* IMAP – 143.
-* IMAP SSL – 993.
-* DNS - 53
+* **HTTPS**
-* Telnet - 23: Remote login service, unencrypted text messages
-* DHCP - for server is 67 and for the client is 68.

-### 5. HTTP vs HTTPS
-* Hyper Text Transfer Protocol.
-HTTP is designed for transferring a hypertext among two or more systems.
-HTML tags are used for creating links.
-These links may be in any form like text or images.
-HTTP is designed on Client-server principles which allow a client system for establishing a connection with the server machine for making a request.
-The server acknowledges the request initiated by the client and responds accordingly.
-* Hyper Text Transfer Protocol Secure.
-HTTPS is abbreviated as Hyper Text Transfer Protocol Secure is a standard protocol to secure the communication among two computers one using the browser and other fetching data from web server.
-HTTP is used for transferring data between the client browser (request) and the web server (response) in the hypertext format, same in case of HTTPS except that the transferring of data is done in an encrypted format.
-So it can be said that https thwart hackers from interpretation or modification of data throughout the transfer of packets.
+    * HTTPS is abbreviated as Hyper Text Transfer Protocol Secure is a standard protocol to secure the communication among two computers one using the browser and other fetching data from web server.
     * In HTTP, URL begins with “http://” whereas URL starts with “https://”
     * HTTP uses port number 80 for communication and HTTPS uses 443
     * HTTP is considered to be unsecure that vulnerable to hackers and HTTPS is secure.
 It Is highly secure as the data is encrypted before it is seen across a network.
     * HTTP Works at Application Layer and HTTPS works at Transport Layer
     * HTTPS websites use data encryption.
 HTTP transfers data in plain text while HTTPS transfers data in cipher text (encrypt text).
     * HTTPs is slower than HTTP
     * HTTP does not require any certificates and HTTPS needs SSL Certificates

 ### DHCP
 ![](DHCP.png)